bgstieber/paw_roundups/general_roundups.md

 ## Day 2

+A few more applied sessions during the second day.

+Interesting talks

+  - Caterpillar's predicting readiness to purchase
+  - NLP at Barclay's

+Panel discussion on operationalizing machine learning

+(__Summary Goes Here__)

 ## Workshop

 _An interesting thing happened to me while I was grabbing coffee on the way to the workshop._